 Meadowbank Education Precinct (new schools in Ryde)

-The NSW Government is spending $6 billion over four years to deliver more than 170 new and upgraded schools.
-This includes an additional $160 million spend in 2018/19 as part of the record $747 million maintenance investment announced last year.
-This is the biggest investment in public school infrastructure in the history of NSW.
+The NSW Government's 2018/19 Budget includes $6 billion over four years to deliver more than 170 new and upgraded schools.
+A further $160 million has also been invested as part of the record $747 million maintenance investment announced last year.
+This is the largest investment in public education infrastructure in the history of NSW.

 Welcoming students from Kindergarten to Year 12, the new Meadowbank Education Precinct will include two schools – a primary school and secondary school – alongside the State’s first technology focused TAFE college.